Metrics that matter: how you should be measuring agile

 - Usage index: What features are people actually using?
 By analyzing the usage index of different product features, you’re able to measure what’s valuable to your users, an indispensable KPI for business value.
 By tracking the usage index of features in a production setting, you can prioritize the features that offer the greatest return on investment.

 - Innovation rate: Innovation rate measures the capacity of a team to build value-driven features versus non-discretionary work like detect fixes and application support.
-The more a team is burdened with maintaining existing systems, the less bandwidth it has to innovate, grow, and create competitive advantage.
+The more a team is burdened with maintaining existing systems, the less bandwidth it has to innovate, grow, and create a competitive advantage.
 By reducing an application’s support needs, you can increase a team’s innovation rate and focus on creating new, value-driven features instead of worrying about keeping the lights on.

 - On-product index: An on-product index is the measure of time a team spends working on the product.
 This KPI measures the efficiency of how a team is run and how much they’re contributing to a product’s growth.
 By reducing unnecessary meetings and other distractions, you can increase a team’s on-product index, which will “buy time” to work on valuable things.